This post contains links that we may earn a small commission for at no cost to you read more

 Knee and hip pain are common in seniors, and can actually prevent them from exercising.
 That’s why low impact exercises are so important, as they provide an opportunity to exercise without harming joints.

-The benefits from row machines also do not come with the price that other exercise machines do.
+The benefits from rowing machines also do not come with the price that other exercise machines do.
 For example, a treadmill can cause knee, hip, or other problems like shin splints.
+The rowing machine takes advantage of magnetic or air resistance to provide gentle resistance while rowing, which works to provide you with a great cardio low impact workout.

-Walking or running consistently on pavement or a treadmill has some cardio benefits, but it can damage your joints.
-The best rowing machines offer the same, or more, health benefits while also protecting your joints from injury because they are low impact.
+However, walking or running consistently on pavement or a treadmill has some cardio benefits, but it can damage your joints.
+A rowing machines offer the same, or more, health benefits while also protecting your joints from injury because they are low impact.

 The Best Rowing Machines for Seniors